Alaska Bear Adventures At Brooks Falls

 Brooks Falls, Alaska is home to the largest population of brown bears in the state.
 The bears flock to areas along the Brooks River to feast during the annual salmon runs, but they can also be found throughout Katmai Park and Preserve at other key bear-viewing locations.
 But what makes these bears so special?
 Here are five fun facts about Ursos arctos gyas, or the “peninsular grizzly.”

-• Alaskan Peninsula brown bears are very large, ranging from 800 to 1,200 pounds.
-This is mainly because food is so plentiful along the southern Alaskan coast, where they live.
-Brown bears feed on clams, sedge grass, and salmon during the annual salmon runs, but also eat roots, tubers, seeds, berries, and tidal vegetation.
-The bears' varied diet and easy access to food make them some of the biggest bears in the world!
+- Alaskan Peninsula brown bears are very large, ranging from 800 to 1,200 pounds.
+This is mainly because food is so plentiful along the southern Alaskan coast, where feed on clams, sedge grass, and salmon during the annual salmon runs.

-• To survive Alaska’s harsh winters, brown bears will build dens to hibernate.
+- To survive Alaska’s harsh winters, brown bears will build dens to hibernate.
 The bears go into their winter dens in October or November and emerge in late April or early May.
 Cubs are born during the hibernation period in January and February, with the mother giving birth to a litter of two or three cubs in her den.
-The cubs will remain with their mother for about two and a half years, during which time she will not become pregnant again.

 Brown Bear Viewing In Alaska

 You can, however, go bear-viewing at other less crowded areas of Katmai National Park and Preserve.
-Many touring companies can take you on a backcountry adventure to see bears if Brooks Falls is too crowded for your liking.
-You can see bears at Hallo Bay in June, at Geographic Harbor in August, at Swikshak Lagoon in June, and at Moraine Creek in August.
-These remote locations are perfect for the more adventurous traveler who is willing to get his feet wet hiking into the backcountry to see these magnificent creatures.
+Many tour companies offer Alaska bear adventures to Hallo Bay in June, Geographic Harbor in August, Swikshak Lagoon in June, and Moraine Creek in August.
+These remote locations are perfect for the traveler who is willing to get his feet wet hiking into the backcountry to see these magnificent creatures.

 When Is The Best Time To See Bears At Katmai National Park?